navdeepm20/Photo_Background_Remover_Gui/README.md

  > The output of the Image is by default "png" format.<br>
  > You must have your own unique api key to use this application.<br>
  > This AI based remover work on almost all things.
-But sometimes, might be it not give you the desired result.<br>
+But sometimes, might be it will not give you the desired result.<br>

  # Error Codes Information